 snap changes and

-snap change <num> commands, for example, output details about what changed during the last refresh:
+snap tasks <change-id> commands, for example, output details about what changed during the last refresh:

 $ snap changes ID Status Spawn Ready Summary 2052 Done today at 09:34 BST today at 09:35 BST Auto-refresh 7 snaps 2053 Done today at 15:16 BST today at 15:17 BST Refresh snaps "gnome-calculator", "flock-chat", "gnome-characters", "gnome-system-monitor"